sylvain-lavazais/semantic-version-presentation/Presentation/slides.md

 <!-- .slide: data-auto-animate -->
 ### pre-release rules

-init dev start with `"v0"`
+init dev start with version `"0"`

 ```text
 0.x.x
 ```

-Note: initial development start at version 0.x.x, the increment of the version a this state can occur any time and the version is not stable.
+Note: initial development start at version 0.x.x, the increment of the version a state can occur any time and the version is not stable.

 - [rule #4](https://semver.org/#spec-item-4)